US is investigating Delta's flight cancellations and faltering response to global tech outage

 Delta’s meltdown mirrors that of Southwest Airlines, which canceled nearly 17,000 flights over 15 days in December 2022.
 A Transportation Department investigation ended with Southwest agreeing to pay a $35 million fine as part of a $140 million settlement.

 Southwest blamed its breakdown on a winter storm, but other airlines recovered in a couple days while Southwest did not.
-Consumer advocates see the same pattern with Delta this month — the airline continues to blame the CrowdStrike outage while rivals such as American recovered quickly, and even United Airlines, the second-worst at cancellations, was back on track Monday.
+Consumer advocates see the same pattern with Delta this month — the airline continues to blame the CrowdStrike outage while rivals such as American recovered quickly.
+Even United Airlines, the second-worst at cancellations, was back on track Monday.

 “It’s not about the thing that caused the problem, it’s about how you recover from the problem.
 That’s the test of an airline,” said William McGee, a former aircraft dispatcher who is a consumer advocate at the American Economic Liberties Project, a group critical of large corporations.